 “I put a fake tarantula in our ceiling light.
 I put an upside-down styrofoam cup on the table and wrote on it, “DON’T LIFT!
 SPIDER TRAPPED!”, and then broke off a few pieces of the cup to look like it escaped!
 They all wondered where it went.
 One kid finally saw the silhouette of it in the fluorescent light above him and freaked out!” -Laura A.

 “I also go into the bathrooms and unroll the toilet paper a little way and draw a black spider with a Sharpie…and then roll it back up again!!”

-“I’ve put yogurt in a mayo jar and take some huge bites in front of my students.
-Their faces are priceless.” ~ Jen H.
+“I’ve put yogurt in a mayo jar and taken some huge bites in front of my students.
+Their faces are priceless.” -Jen H.

 I hope that you have found one or two April Fools Day pranks that you can use in your classroom this year.
 These are great and I’m having a very hard time deciding which one I’m going to choose.
 My students may just have to deal with a few that day.
 LOL

 If you have any April Fools Day pranks for teachers that you would like to add to this list, please leave them in the comments below.
 We also welcome pictures 📷 after you have fooled your students this year.